danielflower/cricket-scorer/README.md

 * From `0.7.x` to `0.8.x` many unnecessary objects were removed from the API.
 For example, there are no longer team/line-up/player builders (you can supply your own objects, or use the `SimplePlayer` etc classes), and no more `Venue` and `Series` classes.
+* From `0.9.x` to `0.10.x` the API was simplified by removing the concept of generated events and event listeners.
+This removed the need for dealing with event builders; now built events are passed to the `onEvent` method (an override taking a builder remains for convenience).
+This means you need to explicitly being and end batter innings, and remove any listeners.